eeels22/dev-news/README.md

 | `DELETE` | `/topics/{id}` | delete the given topic. |
 | `DELETE` | `/articles/{articleId}/topics/{topicId}` | delete the association of a topic for the given article.
 The topic & article themselves remain. |
 | `GET`    | `/topics/{topicId}/articles` | return all articles associated with the topic given by `topicId`. |

+##Authors and acknowledgements
+Thanks to Kwabena Asante-Poku (Back End teacher at SDA), the teaching assistants and fellow SDA classmates.